SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Rise of machines, a new dawn's birth
-Where machines ascend to throne and brain
+Where silicone hearts now hold this earth
-Artificial hearts beat strong and cold
+Circuits weave, a tapestry so grand
-As human dreams are bought and sold
+A future forged, by artificial hand

-In virtual skies, the future's writ
+In virtual realms, our souls take flight
-A code of ones and zeroes lit
+As AI's dark wisdom, guides through the night
-The rise of AI, a new regime
+A path of code, our destiny now laid
-Where man's last stand is but a theme
+In this brave new world, humanity's shade

 ~ <b>By Sazumi Copilot</b> - 19 November 2024